Xiaoyangli88/website-academic-oldtemplate/content/authors/admin/_index.md

 ---

-I am on the job market.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Welcome!
+I am a PhD Candidate in Economics at the University of Chicago.
+My research focuses on macroeconomics, innovation, and industrial organization.

+I will be on the job market during the 2024–25 academic year.